ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 - top - to find how much system resources  are being consumed .
 Total as well as by each process.
 A good way to find the process id that can be used to kill a stuck process.
 - kill -  easiest way to kill a process.
 Find the pid from 'top'
 - service - all about the running services.
 Example 'service udev status' will give everthing  about the udev service. start and stop will do accordingly.  service --status-all
-#git
+# Git
-<hr><a name="git"></a> I publish my blog on the github.
+I publish my blog on the github.
 Ever since I figured out 'fugitive' plugin for vim , my use of git commands in shell has gone down.
 Still some times, I use following basic commands.
 As long as you are not working collaboratively on thousands of lines of code, these five basic commands are good enough.

 	- git clone - to clone a repo on my machine .
 It will automatically create a directory for the repo.
 	- git add - to stage the chnages to exiting posts or new posts.
 	- git commit - to commit the changes
 	- git push - to publish the changes to git hub.
 	- git rm - remove a file from the git repository. useful to remove the back up files.
-#tmux
+# Tmux

-<hr><a name="tmux"></a> tmux us a terminal multiplexer.
+Tmux is a terminal multiplexer.
 Means it allows to split your terminal into multiple sessions.
 Each session can have multiple windows and each window can be split into multiple  panes.I don't use tmux unless I am logged into a remote machine that never goes down.
 There, I can detach from the terminal when I shut down my local machine and come back to attach the same session later.
 Its very useful for sysadmins who run long batch jobs.
 For writers, I find it bit overkill.
 Still, not a bad idea to try it out..

 - tmux			to start a new tmux session  ( I can assign it a name with -s)
 - tmux attach-session 	to attach to an existing session